jameshughes89/cs101/site/assignments/tic-tac-toe/tic-tac-toe.rst

     ``[' ', ' ', ' ', ' ']]``

-Write a function ``setup_game`` that takes an integer representing the desired board size as a parameter and returns a list of lists of strings representing the game board.
+Write a function ``setup_game`` that takes an integer representing the desired board size as a parameter and returns the appropriate list of lists of strings representing the game board.

-* different sizes
-* what the board looks like
-* warn about aliases
+Remember, we need to ensure our lists are in fact separate lists and not simply aliases to the same single list.
+If we specified a game board size of ``3``, we need a list containing three references to three separate lists, not three references to the same single list.

 Part 3 --- Parse Move